Image scanner: Document processing

-Infrared cleaning

-Infrared cleaning is a technique used to remove the effects of dust and scratches on images scanned from film; many modern scanners incorporate this feature.
-It works by scanning the film with infrared light; the dyes in typical color film emulsions are transparent to infrared light, but dust and scratches are not, and block infrared; scanner software can use the visible and infrared information to detect scratches and process the image to greatly reduce their visibility, considering their position, size, shape, and surroundings.

-Scanner manufacturers usually have their own name attached to this technique.
-For example, Epson, Minolta, Nikon, Konica Minolta, Microtek, and others use Digital ICE, while Canon uses its own system FARE (Film Automatic Retouching and Enhancement system).
-Plustek uses LaserSoft Imaging iSRD.
-Some independent software developers design infrared cleaning tools.

 Other uses

 Flatbed scanners have been used as digital backs for large-format cameras to create high-resolution digital images of static subjects.
 A modified flatbed scanner has been used for documentation and quantification of thin layer chromatograms detected by fluorescence quenching on silica gel layers containing an ultraviolet (UV) indicator.
-'ChromImage' is allegedly the first commercial flatbed scanner densitometer.
+The ChromImage is allegedly the first commercial flatbed scanner densitometer.
 It enables acquisition of TLC plate images and quantification of chromatograms by use of Galaxie-TLC software.
 Other than being turned into densitometers, flatbed scanners were also turned into colorimeters using different methods.
 Trichromatic Color Analyser is allegedly the first distributable system using a flatbed scanner as a tristimulus colorimetric device.

+Flatbed scanners may also be used to create artwork directly, in a practice known as scanography.

+In the biomedical research field, detection devices for DNA microarrays are also referred to as scanners.
+These scanners are high-resolution systems (up to 1 μm/pixel), similar to microscopes.
+Detection is performed using CCDs or photomultiplier tubes.

+In pathology, scanners are used to capture glass slides with tissue from biopsies and other kinds of sampling, allowing for various methods of digital pathology such as telepathology and the application of artificial intelligence for interpretation.